Break-Resilient Codes: Code Construction

-Meanwhile, each of the (at most)~$t_1$ fragments on the right of~$\bff_\text{trans}$ may be ill.
-Together, they may intersect with at most $3t_1$ level~$\ell$ residuals, and as a result,~\texttt{UPDATED-SIGS} has at most~$3t_1$ entries with value \texttt{empty}. \end{proof}
+Meanwhile, each of the (at most)~$t_1$ fragments on the right of~$\bff_\text{trans}$ may be unanchored-for-residual.
+Together, they may intersect with at most $3\cdot t_1$ level~$\ell$ residuals, and as a result,~\texttt{UPDATED-BEACONS} has at most~$3\cdot t_1$ entries with value \texttt{empty}. \end{proof}

-Finally, the decoder affixes all residuals in~\texttt{REPAIRED-RESIDUALS} to~$\bfz$, and after which~$\bfy'=\bfy$.
+Finally, the decoder anchors all residuals in~\texttt{REPAIRED-RESIDUALS} to~$\bfz$, and after which~$\bfy'=\bfy$.
 Recall that the marker~$\bfm_0$ is attached to the left of~$\bfz$ by the decoder, and needs to be removed to obtain~$\bfy$.
 This implies the following, which concludes the proof of correctness of our construction. \begin{theorem} Let~$\bfz\in\bi^m$ be a legit string, let~$\bfc$ be the output of Algorithm~\ref{alg:Encoding} with input~$\bfz$, and let~$\bff_1,\ldots,\bff_{\ell}$ be fragments of~$\bfc$ for some~$\ell\le t+1$.
-Then, Algorithm~\ref{alg:Decode} with input~$\bff_1,\ldots,\bff_\ell$ outputs~$\bfz$. \end{theorem}
+Then, the decoding algorithm with inputs~$\bff_1,\ldots,\bff_\ell$ outputs~$\bfz$. \end{theorem}

-In real-word scenarios, it is crucial for a forensic fingerprinting scheme to tolerate fragment losses, as the adversary may choose to hide a portion of the bits in order to fail the decoding.
+In real-word scenarios, it may be crucial in security-critical applications to tolerate fragment losses, as the adversary may choose to hide a portion of the bits in order to fail the decoding.
 Although this is not our main purpose in this paper, our codes have the added benefit of tolerating losses of short fragments, as shown in the following theorem.